parriswww/seo-analysis-Q-A-press-media/README.md

-# seo-analysis-Q-A-press-media
+# seo-aeo-white-papers-Q-A-press-media
-Home for all Optimus press releases, Q&amp;A lists, Error fixes, etc
+Home for all Optimus press releases, Q&A lists, Error fixes, white papers, etc